heltonmc/LightPropagation.jl/docs/src/DA_slab_semiinfgeom.md

 # Solutions of the Diffusion Equation for the Slab Geometry

+This is some test code, let me know if you see it! ~Sam

 The following describes the light propagation through turbid media bounded by parallel planes.

 The described derivations follow the methods from [Contini 1997](https://www.osapublishing.org/ao/abstract.cfm?uri=ao-36-19-4587).[^1]